 Along with three kick start projects, the Climate Action Plan describes seven midterm goals that will reduce the city’s overall carbon emissions by 55 percent by 2030:

 - Reduce energy consumption in large commercial buildings by 30 percent.

 - Reduce energy consumption in small- to mid-size commercial buildings by 30 percent.

 - Design and build all new construction to be net-zero energy.

 - Reduce energy consumption in residential buildings by 35 percent.

-- Achieve 100 percent renewable electricity by 2030.
+- Achieve 100 percent renewable electricity.

-- Reduce vehicle emissions by 25 percent by 2030.
+- Reduce vehicle emissions by 25 percent.

 - Climate Action Plan adopted by St. Louis Park City Council

 Sign up to receive email updates about the Climate Action Plan and initiatives the city is doing to support the plan.